 It was a disappointingly gloomy day, and a light rain had already started to fall by the time we started walking.
 But visibility had also been poor the previous morning before things later cleared up, and so I hoped for the best.
 We passed by the ‘Sightseeing Mini-Tram’ which costs an extra ¥28, but opted for the free walking trail.
 It takes people along the exact same path for around a kilometer and a half.

 Already drenched by the rain, we turned right at Three Sisters Peak (三姐妹) to start our ascent up the mountain.
 This path was called the Wolong Ridge, and it would take a couple hours to finally reach the Tianzi Pavilion atop the mountain.
-Fortunately, after around 15 minutes of hiking, the rain was already starting to diminish, with the view of the sandstone peaks becoming increasingly clear.
+Fortunately, after around 15 minutes of hiking, the rain was already starting to let up, with the view of the sandstone peaks becoming increasingly clear.

 Stopping for a while at a small lookout platform, completely void of other visitors, I noticed something that I hadn’t seen the day before: mist.
 It reminded me of my trip to Huangshan in Anhui Province, where the fog-covered peaks looked like something straight out of a classical Chinese painting.